 Erna E Skúladóttir (b.1983 Reykjavik) is an Icelandic visual artist, living and working in-between Norway and Iceland, since graduating with a MA in Fine Art from Bergen Academy of Art and Design (2014).
 She is currently working on the project “Landscapes of Transformation: Illusion of Stability”, a site-specific project based in ceramics and geology which investigates transformation and fluidity of raw materials.
-She is a part of the ‘Topographies of the Oblolete’ reasearch project and has an ongoing collaboration making large spacial installations with artist Karin Blomgren.
-Her work has been shown at Galleri F15, Visningsrommet USF, KRAFT, Bergen Kunsthall, Hafnarborg, the British Ceramics Biennial and most recently at Parcours Céramique Carougeois International Biennial, Switzerland.
+She has an ongoing collaboration with Karin Blomgren where they make together large, spatial installations out of unfired clay.

 “In my work I examine relationships between the real and fantastical nature of change and transformation.
 I do so through observations, followed by manipulations of landscape, architecture and natural materials.
 ‘Landscapes of Transformation’ (such as cracks and layering of materials) that speak of a duration of any kind receive a special attention – in particular where the fluidity and fragility of a solid matter is exposed and stability can be revealed as an illusion.
 It is in the tension between different ways and tempos of natural movement that I find my inspiration – all materials flow in cycles; rocks as well as water.”